bojko108/esri-error-checker/README.md

 # Search for error description based on error code value

 This module takes an input of 10-digit decimal or 8-digit hexadecimal error code and gives you a list of enumeration values.
-The list of error codes, included in the module can be found here: [link-docs].
+The list of error codes, included in the module can be found here: [ArcObjects error codes][link-docs].

 ## Installation